Every new Drupal installation, by default, contains a text file named

 robots.txt file do not indicate why any site builder would want those sorts of files to be indexed by search engines.

-Last but not least, we can even use the
+Last but not least, you can even use the

 robots.txt file to inform search engines of any XML sitemap that you have handcrafted or that your site generates automatically.
 For instance, simply include the command